Season 1, episode 3: “Kill Me Now”

 RORY: It’s a conspiracy.

-RICHARD: No, it’s Peyton Place.
+RICHARD: It’s Peyton Place.

-— Peyton Place (1964-1969) is a soap opera “set in the small New England town of Peyton Place, whose quaint charm masks a complicated web of extramarital affairs, shady business deals, scandals, even murder” (Google).
+- Peyton Place (1964-1969) is a US nighttime soap opera “set in the small New England town of Peyton Place, whose quaint charm masks a complicated web of extramarital affairs, shady business deals, scandals, even murder” (Rotten Tomatoes).
+The series is loosely based on Grace Metalious’s 1956 novel of the same name and was preceded by a 1957 film adaptation.
+The series is credited with “mark[ing] the birth of the prime time American soap opera” (Wikipedia).

-Episode context: Miss Patty gives the bridal couples a dance lesson outside the Independence Inn.
+Miss Patty gives the bridal couples a dance lesson outside the Independence Inn.
+“La Casa” by Graham Preskett and Mauricio Venegas-Astorga is the song they practice to.

-— From the 1996 album Sabor Y Salsa.
+- The song comes from the 1996 album Sabor Y Salsa.

 MRS. SHALES: Now, Jackie wants Samuel Barber, John Cage, and Philip Glass, and Jessica wants Shania Twain’s “I Feel Like a Woman.”